RasuwanK/calcjs/README.md

 # calcjs
-Simple calculator written in javascript , html , and css
+Simple calculator written in java script , HTML , and CSS

 Simply this is a simple calculator with the basic functionality.